 Once you’ve found the perfect property, we will be able to negotiate with the landlord on your behalf.
 We will ensure all your requirements are put forward to the landlord.
 Once we get the landlord’s acceptance, we will require a reservation fee on the property.
 We will then start the referencing process (which may defer from landlord to landlord) which may also include a credit search.
 It is important to understand that the landlord’s acceptance is subject to satisfactory references and credit searches.

 When the referencing criteria has been fulfilled we will notify the landlord and prepare the tenancy agreements for each party to review and approve.
 It is important to understand that the rental agreement is a legal document between you, the tenant and the landlord.
-Prior to you moving in, you will need to pay us the balance of funds (usually one month rent and six weeks’ deposit) which needs to be cleared in to our account no later than the tenancy start date.
+Prior to you moving in, you will need to pay us the balance of funds (usually one month rent and five weeks’ deposit on all ASTs and licenses to occupy tenancies, and at least six weeks on all non-Housing Act 1988 tenancies) which needs to be cleared in to our account no later than the tenancy start date.
 The tenancy agreements will need to be signed by you and the landlord, and a check in would be arranged for you to move in.
 On properties managed by Douglas Martin, we will have a professional inventory clerk prepare a full property inventory and schedule of conditions, which you would need to sign and return within 7 days of receipt.

 This is very importance because if anything get broken / goes missing and it is not reported, deductions from your deposit may be put forth to cover the costs to replace / fix it.
 It might be an idea to take photos as you go around and then get the landlord or agent to sign the back of the photos to say that they agree with the condition of the property before you move in.

 Welcome to your new home!